Connect with others who understand.

 Arthrodesis is a surgical procedure that fuses the bones of a joint together to form one bone, with a metal implant to support it.

-This type of surgery is considered a last resort because it renders the joint unable to move.
+This type of surgery is considered a last resort because it leaves the joint unable to move.
 However, movement might be less important in some joints, like in the heel or big toes.
 For joints where mobility is more important, like the wrist, a surgeon can perform either a partial or total fusion.
 A partial fusion allows more mobility, while the total fusion lends greater stability.
+Arthrodesis is not recommended to treat a certain joint if the patient has pain or joint deformity in the opposite one, as the opposite joint is needed to help maintain mobility and keep supporting movements.

 Tendon Surgery

-Work closely with your doctor to determine which surgical procedure will work best for you, based on your goals, the affected joint, and the level of damage.
-Having surgery is often a very personal decision based on your goals.
-The Arthritis Foundation provides a list of questions to ask yourself about surgery to help decide which options work best for you.
+Work closely with your healthcare provider to determine which surgical procedure will work best for you to reduce your symptoms and improve your quality of life with RA.
+Consider your goals, the affected joints, and the level of damage.
+Having surgery with RA is often a very personal decision.
+The Arthritis Foundation provides a list of questions to ask yourself about surgery to help decide which options may be best for you.

-Another member shared, “I had total knee replacement and everything has gone great.
+Another member shared, “I had a total knee replacement, and everything has gone great.
 It is the best thing I could have done.”

 Following some surgeries, you may be required to stay in rehab for several days.
-Before having surgery, be sure to speak with your doctor about recovery time.
-Your doctor should also follow up with you following surgery to make sure you are healing properly.
+Before having surgery, be sure to speak with your healthcare provider about recovery times.
+They should also follow up with you after surgery to make sure you’re healing properly.

-Different types of surgery will have different recovery times, which also can depend on the individual:
+Different types of surgery have different recovery times.
+Recovery times also vary greatly by the individual, but on average look like the following:

-• Recovering from a knee replacement may take three to six weeks before you will be able to walk without assistance using a walker or cane.
+• Recovering from a knee replacement may take up to six weeks before you’ll be able to walk without assistance.
 At eight to 12 weeks, you may be able to resume physical activities like hiking and biking.

 • A hip replacement may take two to four weeks to heal, depending on your age, nutrition, and general health before surgery.
 Function and strength generally continue to improve for up to 12 months.

-• Wrist replacement requires wearing a cast for several weeks, then a splint for six to eight weeks.
+• Wrist replacement requires wearing a cast or splint for several weeks.

 • Wrist fusion requires wearing a cast for six weeks, and full use is allowed after 10 weeks.